transdigiware/blockchain/howto/ibp-console-build-network.md

 Because only ordering service admins can add peer organizations to the consortium, you will either need to **be** the ordering service admin or **send** MSP information to the ordering service admin.

-Watch the following video to learn how to add a peer organization to the consortium, create the channel, and join a peer to the channel (for video tutorials on how how to create a peer and an ordering service, see [video series](https://developer.ibm.com/series/ibm-blockchain-platform-console-video-series/){: external}:
+Watch the following video to learn how to add a peer organization to the consortium, create the channel, and join a peer to the channel.
+For video tutorials on how how to create a peer and an ordering service, see [video series](https://developer.ibm.com/series/ibm-blockchain-platform-console-video-series/){: external}:

 <p>
   <div class="embed-responsive embed-responsive-16by9" data-hd-video="video">